Restrict Azure CDN content by country/region

 With the geo-filtering feature, you can create rules on specific paths on your CDN endpoint.
 You can set the rules to allow or block content in selected countries/regions.

 Azure CDN Standard from Microsoft profiles do not support path-based geo-filtering.

-The procedures in this section are for Azure CDN Standard from Akamai and Azure CDN Standard from Verizon profiles only.
+These instructions are for Azure CDN Standard from Akamai and Azure CDN Standard from Verizon profiles.

 For Azure CDN Premium from Verizon profiles, you must use the Manage portal to activate geo-filtering.
 For more information, see Azure CDN Premium from Verizon profiles.